rayan-elidrissi/rayan-elidrissi.github.io/_pages/about.md

 My Vision
 ------
 My work is about **amplifying human skills**, to make our tools extensions of our mind and hands.
-A kind of intelligence that helps us preserve what makes us unique, and pushes us to imagine what’s next.
+A kind of intelligence that helps us preserve what makes us unique, and pushes us to imagine what’s next.rayan-elidrissi.github.io